awsdocs/amazon-aurora-user-guide/doc_source/Concepts.AuroraHighAvailability.md

 ## High availability with Amazon RDS Proxy<a name="Concepts.AuroraHighAvailability.Proxy"></a>

 With RDS Proxy, you can build applications that can transparently tolerate database failures without needing to write complex failure handling code\.
 The proxy automatically routes traffic to a new database instance while preserving application connections\.
 It also bypasses Domain Name System \(DNS\) caches to reduce failover times by up to 66% for Aurora Multi\-AZ databases\.
-For more information, see [Using Amazon RDS Proxy](rds-proxy.md)\.
+For more information, see [Using Amazon RDS Proxy for Aurora](rds-proxy.md)\.